linode/docs/docs/guides/troubleshooting/rescue-and-rebuild/index.md

         service ssh start

-You can now connect to the server as root with the SSH client on your computer.
+You can now connect to the server as root with the SSH client on a local computer.
 You can also access mounted disks with an SFTP client:

 - For instructions on connecting with an SFTP client, see the [File Transfer reference manuals](/docs/tools-reference/file-transfer/).